Regulations & Policies

 All artwork displayed at the 57th Street Art Fair must be original and produced entirely by the hands of the exhibiting artist(s).
 While other fairs may allow reproductions, we do not.

-In response to requests to change our long standing policy on reproductions, we asked last year’s artists for feedback on the question of allowing reproductions, and while some artists would like us to change our policy to allow limited exhibition of reproductions, the majority of responses asked us to please maintain our current policy, stated above.
+In response to requests to change our long standing policy on reproductions, we asked our artists for feedback on the question of allowing reproductions, and while some artists would like us to change our policy to allow limited exhibition of reproductions, the majority of responses asked us to please maintain our current policy, stated above.

 We do, however, permit you to bring and sell a small number of note cards with images of the work you are exhibiting in your booth during the Art Fair, as long as they are not prominently displayed and do not draw attention away from the work in your booth.